Marlins vs. Phillies Player Props Betting Odds

 Soler Stats

-- Soler heads into this game looking to extend his four-game hit streak.
-During his last five outings he is hitting .368 with four doubles, three walks and two RBI.
+- Soler brings a five-game streak with at least one hit into this one.
+During his last five outings he is batting .421 with four doubles, three walks and two RBI.

 Soler Recent Games